ThePoliteTerroristCow/RogueLite/README.md

 -- LAUNCH PREREQUISITES --
 Place in the same directory as the main EXE file.
-Debug versions are in the RogueLite\Debug folder.
-Release versions are in the RogueLite\Release folder.
+Debug & Release versions have been pre-included in their respective RogueLite\Release Type folders.
 You can also build these yourself by opening the libtcod.sln file (libtcod\libtcod-1.6.3\build\msvs)

 --> SDL2.dll
 --> libtcod.dll